chenen3/yeager/README.md

     ```

 4. Setup proxy
     - setting HTTP and HTTPS proxy to localhost:8080
     - setting SOCKS proxy to localhost:1080

-That's all, good luck.
+So far, most need should be met, good luck.

 (For more details, see below...)